-The church of St Michael the
+church of St Michael the Archangel stands in a prominent position in

-prominent position in Laxton and is a landmark for some way around.
-The
+Laxton and is a landmark for some way around.
+The oldest parts of the

-oldest parts of the church, including the nave and the pillars, have
+church, including the nave and the pillars, have been dated to about

-been dated to about 1190.
-The arches in this part of the
+1190.
+The arches in this part of the church are almost round, just

-architecture of rounded arches was just giving way to the pointed
+arches was just giving way to the pointed structures of Gothic times.

-structures of Gothic times.
-The builders were not sure of the new
+The builders were not sure of the new techniques and used heavy

-techniques and used heavy construction methods to be sure their
+construction methods to be sure their buildings would take the weight.

-buildings would take the weight.
-By the time the later arches in the
+By the time the later arches in the church were constructed, such as

-church were constructed, such as that leading to the bell tower, the
+that leading to the bell tower, the techniques were more familiar and so

-techniques were more familiar and so lighter construction was used.
+lighter construction was used.

 The church is remarkable in that it was shortened when